 - You could use client testimonials

 Have a client that’s wildly successful with your product?
-Beyond the recent sad news about Jared Fogle is a classic example of this.
+Despite the somewhat recent controversy, Jared Fogle is a classic example of this.
 Jared claimed to have lost a ton of weight, and Subway restaurants advertised his story to show customers how healthy their product was.

 - Start with why

 Simon Sinek, well known for his famous speech titled “Start with why” that focuses on sharing with people the mantra, or mission of you or your company.
 The vision and the ultimate reason you do what you do.

 That story itself is no better proven than in the company Tom’s Shoes.
 Blake Mycoskie founded the company on the idea that when you’re buying a pair of shoes from them, you’re also buying some for someone else in the world who doesn’t have any.
 The infamous “One for One”.